AlifioDitya/Credit-Card-Fraud-Detection-with-Machine-Learning/README.md

 single decision tree model.

 ## Contents
-I. Introduction
+1. Introduction
-II.
-Fundamental Theory
+2. Fundamental Theory
-III.
-Analysis
+3. Analysis
-IV.
-Implementation
+4. Implementation
-V. Conclusion
+5. Conclusion
-VI.
-Acknowledgement
+6. Acknowledgement

 ## Dataset
 The dataset for this project can be downloaded on the link below: